ruyd/Concentrate/README.md

 # Concentrate

-A Surprisingly Helpful App for Concentration
+A Modern Add-on for a Quiet and Focused Browsing Experience

 ## Installation